Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 = 3.0.1 =
 ##### Improvements
 * Removed the Jegicon font and replaced it with Font Awesome icons
+* Update the block API version to v3

 ##### Bug Fixes
 * Fix slider navigation icon not showing on Editor